pksilen/vitja-service/README.md

       create a readiness probe that returns true when needed topics are available
 - Optimoi sivutus, jos order by:tä ei ole annettu: https://en.wikipedia.org/wiki/Select_(SQL)#Method_with_filter_(it_is_more_sophisticated_but_necessary_for_very_big_dataset)
 - Kafka service, create function(s) in Kafkacontroller for processing different topic(s)
+- ExpectInTestsToMatch annotation to include support for import libraries like lodash or moment
+- ExpectInTestToMatch annotation to include support for other properties in response object
 - Add Avro schema generation and content type support (avro-js)